-If you’ve been struggling to calm your sensitive skin with traditional sensitive skincare and are struggling, it’s time to try something different.
+If you’ve been struggling to calm your sensitive skin with traditional sensitive skincare, it’s time to try something different.
 We’re about to introduce you to an entirely overlooked phenomenon.
 How anti-ageing skincare which uses a specific type of anti-ageing active can calm, soothe, repair and strengthen sensitive skin.

 You probably haven’t used skincare like this before and that’s ok.
 Today we introduce you to a different way.